SkylineCommunications/cassandra-hardening/README.md

 `.\Update-CassandraVersion.ps1 -binaries "C:\Users\John\Download\apache-cassandra-3.11.12"`

+For more usage info, execute:

+`Get-Help .\Update-CassandraVersion.ps1 -Detailed`

 ## Update-CassandraJavaVersion.ps1

 A PowerShell script that will update the Java OpenJDK version used by Cassandra.
 The latest Java OpenJDK version can be downloaded from [wiki.openjdk.java.net](https://wiki.openjdk.java.net/display/jdk8u/Main).
 For example: *OpenJDK8U-jre_x64_windows_8u322b06.zip*.